 - helping you to liaise with other areas of the University such as academic schools, Occupational Health and Housing services where required due to your mental health

 - providing general advice and guidance on issues related to mental health and wellbeing.

-You can self-refer in to our service by clicking on this LINK and filling in the form
+You can self-refer in to our service by clicking on this Support for your studies and filling in the form

 We also takes proactive steps to help people at the University understand issues around mental health and to promote positive attitudes.